SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 7. Click 'OK'
 <br>![](/exercises/ex1/images/Ex01_Part02_07.png)

-8. Search for 'TechEd_DAT163_#' to isolate your newly created folder, then click on your newly added 'TechEd_DAT163_#' folder
+8. Search for 'TechEd_DAT163_#' to isolate your newly created folder, then click on your newly added 'TechEd_DAT163_#' folder (where # is the number assigned to you)
 <br>![](/exercises/ex1/images/Ex01_Part02_08.png)

-*Note: where # is the number assigned to you*

 9. Upload a file, click on the 'Upload Files' icon on the toolbar
 <br>![](/exercises/ex1/images/Ex01_Part02_09.png)

-10. Click on the '+' in the upper right hand corner of the Upload Files pop-up window
+10. Click on 'Upload' in the upper right hand corner of the Upload Files pop-up window
 <br>![](/exercises/ex1/images/Ex01_Part02_10.png)

-11. Browse to Sample Data folder where you downloaded 'Customer_US.parquet' and 'Sales_data.csv' and select 'Customer_US_#.parquet'
+11. Browse to Sample Data folder where you downloaded and extracted 'DRUG_#.csv' (where # is the number assigned to you) and select it
 <br>![](/exercises/ex1/images/Ex01_Part02_11.png)

-Note: where # is the number assigned to you

 12. Click 'Open'

-13. Click on the '+' in the upper right hand corner of the Upload Files pop-up window

-14. Click 'Upload'
+13. Click 'Upload'

 15. After Upload is Complete, click 'Close'